 Just that impact is huge.
 The leverage on that investment can be enormous.
 For GlobalGiving, we helped raise a hundred million dollars last year for thousands and thousands of organisations, and so an investment in us lifts many, many boats.
 I think that’s true for so many networks and associations.
 It’s very true for Giving Tuesday.
 So you get a huge bang for your buck by a grant to an infrastructure or an ecosystem organisation.
 We’re rebuilding all of our technology and we’ve started this with our own funding because it has to happen, and we’re looking to raise a little bit more funding.
 Rebuilding our technology for raising money helps thousands of organisations around the world.
 It’s instantly going to have this maximum reach, so the main thing I wish funders understood better is, actually, these investments go very, very far.

 As we said in the framing of this project, what we’re interested in is success stories from infrastructure funding, of which kind of Giving Tuesday is one.
-Can just talk about that for a moment.
+Can we just talk about that for a moment.
 Was it an obvious choice for Gates to fund?
 How did it come about?

 Multi-year general operating dollars.
 It’s some of the most powerful, powerful money and capital that non-profits can get.